tiiuae/ghaf/docs/src/features/features.md

 Ghaf demo desktop and applications are illustrated in the screen capture below:
 ![Ghaf demo desktop and application](../img/ghaf_demo_desktop.png)

 ## Status

-* &#x2705; - integrated and tested in the `main` branch.
+* &#x2705;—integrated and tested in the `main` branch.
 No known regression.
-* &#x1f6A7; - prototyped or work in progress in the development branch.
+* &#x1f6A7;—prototyped or work in progress in the development branch.
-* &#x274C; - the feature has known regression or bugs.
+* &#x274C;—the feature has known regression or bugs.

 ### Reference Devices

 - `Orin`—NVIDIA Jetson AGX Orin as the main reference device.
 - `x86`—generic x86_64; tested on Intel NUC (Next Unit of Computing) or laptop.
-- `Lenovo X1`—Lenovo X1 Carbon Gen11 laptop.
+- `Lenovo X1`—Lenovo X1 Carbon Gen 11 laptop.
-- `aarch64`—generic AArch64; tested on an ARM server, laptop (e.g. Apple M's), or NVIDIA Jetson AGX Orin.
+- `aarch64`—generic AArch64; tested on an ARM server, laptop (e.g. Apple MacBook's), or NVIDIA Jetson AGX Orin.
 - `All variants`—supported devices from [Architectural Variants](https://tiiuae.github.io/ghaf/architecture/variants.html).

 The following tables show the status of Ghaf Platform features:

-## Release builds and HW architecture support
+## Release Builds and Hardware Architecture Support

 | Feature           | Status      | Reference Device | Details                             |
 |-------------------|-------------|------------------|-------------------------------------|